kanaka/wam/README.md

 Current functionality:

-- Processes wam syntax into standard wast syntax support.
+- Processes wam syntax into standard wat syntax support.
 - Automatically adds memory and memoryBase imports.
 Memory size defaults to 256 but can be changed via --memorySize parameter.
 - Supports combining multiple modules into a single module.